 43. Share how something is made

 Last but not least, if you want to go super in-depth, you can show your followers every step of your creation process.
 Show them how you crafted your hand-made jewelry, how you edit videos, fine-tune pictures, design your sets, and whatever else is part of your content creation routine.
+It can be showcasing a few actions in Photoshop, applying filters, or the content brainstorming process.
 Of course, you can’t really show everything on stories, so here’s an idea — write a companion piece on your blog and promote it along with your stories.
 Two birds with one stone, that kind of thing.